FAQ

 What is the mailing address and contact information for the Admissions Office?

-The mailing address for GW Medical Admissions is:
+Our mailing address is:

-Office of Admissions – M.D.
-Program
+Office of Admissions – MD Program

-School of Medicine and Health Science
+School of Medicine and Health Sciences

 The George Washington University